tsgates/arch-wiki-markdown/wiki/Pacman_Tips.md

     # mount /dev/sdxY /mnt/repo   #For a USB stick.

 2. Edit pacman.conf and add this repository before the other ones (e.g. extra, core, etc.).
 This is important.
-Don't just uncomment the one on the bottom.
+Do not just uncomment the one on the bottom.
 This way it ensures that the files from the CD/DVD/USB take precedence over those in the standard repositories:

-    # nano /etc/pacman.conf
+    /etc/pacman.conf

     [custom]
     SigLevel = PackageRequired